LisaHarrison08/Weather-Visualization-Dashboard/README.md

 # Web Visualization Dashboard (Latitude)

-## Latitude Analysis Dashboard - Published here: https://lisaharrison08.github.io/Web-Design-Challenge/
+## Latitude Analysis Dashboard - Published here:

-Created a visualization dashboard website using visualizations from the repository: Python APIs.
+Created and designed a dashboard using visualizations from the repository: Python APIs.

 Created individual pages for each plot and a means by which to navigate between them.
 The pages contain the visualizations and their corresponding explanations.
 Also included a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.